Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Once you've built this profile to give you a picture of your customer base as a whole, you can use it to create a buyer persona that describes your individual customers.

-Next, hone in on how you generate leads, including whether a marketing team helps you attract them via online lead generation or you generate them through outbound sales prospecting or by hiring a lead generation company.
+Next, hone in on how you generate leads.
+Consider whether a marketing team helps you attract them via online lead generation, if you obtain them through outbound sales prospecting, or if you employ a lead generation company.
 This is important because your specific lead qualification process will largely depend on how you’re finding these leads in the first place.

-Now that you know where your leads are coming from, determine exactly how you're going to qualify them.
-Here, decide if you need to take leads through all three lead qualification stages — from marketing qualified to sales qualified — or if you only need one or two of these.
+Now that you know where your leads are coming from, decide exactly how you're going to qualify them.
+Determine if you need to take leads through all three lead qualification stages — from marketing qualified to sales qualified — or if one or two will suffice.

-Typically, if leads come from the marketing team, you'll want to implement a lead scoring model that requires initial lead's meet a certain quantitative threshold before speaking with a salesperson.
-If you or your team is conducting manual prospecting, it's common to only hold discovery calls in order to qualify the lead using a defined discovery question framework.
+Typically, if leads come from the marketing team, you'll want to implement a lead scoring model that requires initial leads meet a certain quantitative threshold before speaking with a salesperson.
+If you or your team are conducting manual prospecting, it's common to only hold discovery calls in order to qualify the lead using a defined discovery question framework.

 In either case, make sure your lead qualification stages are accurately represented in your sales pipeline, and that each team member involved in the process understands the activities required to move leads through each stage.